hakuhodo-technologies/scope-rl/docs/documentation/index.rst

    OPE aims to evaluate the policies of a counterfactual policy using only offline logged data.
 OFRL supports the basic implementations of OPE estimators and streamline the experimental procedure to evaluate OPE estimators.

 * **Off-Policy Selection**:
-   OPS aims to select the best policy from several candidate policies using offline logged data.
+   OPS aims to select the top-:math:`k` policies from several candidate policies using offline logged data.
+Typically, the final production policy is chosen based on the online A/B tests results of the selected top-$k$ policies.
    OFRL supports the basic implementations of OPS methods and provide some metrics to evaluate OPS result.

-.. card:: workflow
-    :img-top: ../_static/images/workflow.png
-    :text-align: center

 .. note::